 - At least ten (10) days written notice of the date, time and place of the discharge hearing shall be provided to the employee with such notice in the same form as used in civil proceedings.
-The notice shall indicate the following: - Both the Superintendent and the licensed school employee may be accompanied by a person of their choice. - Each party is to complete and respond to discovery by deposition and production of documents prior to the hearing date established. - The governing authority may issue subpoenas for the attendance of witnesses and to produce books, records, documents and other evidence at the request of either party and has the power to administer oaths. - The Superintendent shall be required to prove by preponderance of the evidence that just cause to discharge the licensed school employee existed at the time of the notice of intent to discharge. - Procedure for the conduct of the hearing shall be as follows: - The Superintendent shall present the factual basis for determination that just cause exists for the termination based upon information available at the time the employee was given notice of the intent to discharge.

-- ➤ The employee shall present reason(s) why the recommendation is without just cause. - ➤ Either party shall be permitted to call witnesses and to introduce documentary evidence. - ➤ Witnesses called may be questioned by the Superintendent or an appointed representative, and the employee or an appointed representative. - ➤ The governing authority may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - A record shall be made of the hearing and each party may have one (1) copy of the record at the expense of the governing authority. - The governing authority shall notify the employee and the Superintendent of its decision in writing within twenty (20) days from the conclusion of the hearing.
-The governing authority shall take such action as is necessary in accordance with the Open Meeting Act.
+The notice shall indicate the following: - Both the Superintendent and the licensed school employee may be accompanied by a person of their choice. - Each party is to complete and respond to discovery by deposition and production of documents prior to the hearing date established. - The Governing Authority may issue subpoenas for the attendance of witnesses and to produce books, records, documents and other evidence at the request of either party and has the power to administer oaths. - The Superintendent shall be required to prove by preponderance of the evidence that just cause to discharge the licensed school employee existed at the time of the notice of intent to discharge. - Procedure for the conduct of the hearing shall be as follows: - ▲ The Superintendent shall present the factual basis for determination that just cause exists for the termination based upon information available at the time the employee was given notice of the intent to discharge. - The employee shall present reason(s) why the recommendation is without just cause. - Either party shall be permitted to call witnesses and to introduce documentary evidence. - Witnesses called may be questioned by the Superintendent or an appointed representative, and the employee or an appointed representative. - The Governing Authority may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - A record shall be made of the hearing and each party may have one (1) copy of the record at the expense of the Governing Authority. - The Governing Authority shall notify the employee and the Superintendent of its decision in writing within twenty (20) days from the conclusion of the hearing.
+The Governing Authority shall take such action as is necessary in accordance with the Open Meeting Act.

-Discharge - Arbitration Appeal Pursuant to 22-10A-27 NMSA (1978)
+Discharge - Arbitration Appeal Pursuant to 22-10A-28 NMSA (1978)

-An employee aggrieved by a decision of the governing authority to discharge may appeal the decision to an arbitrator by doing the following: Submitting a written appeal to the governing authority within ten (10) working days from receipt of the notice of written decision by the of the governing authority.
+An employee aggrieved by a decision of the Governing Authority to discharge may appeal the decision to an arbitrator by doing the following: Submitting a written appeal to the Governing Authority within ten (10) working days from receipt of the written decision of the Governing Authority.